Labstat Blog

 Nicotine is a chiral compound, meaning it exists naturally in two enantiomers – or pairs of stereoisomers – that are mirror images of each other but fit over each other no matter how they are rotated.
 In nicotine, these two enantiomers are S-nicotine and R-nicotine.

-In tobacco plants S-nicotine is predominant, making up >99% of the total nicotine, while the R-nicotine enantiomeric form makes up less than 1%, with small amounts presumably formed during combustion
+In tobacco plants S-Nicotine is predominant, making up >99% of the total nicotine, while the R-nicotine enantiomeric form makes up less than 1% with small amounts presumably formed during combustion.

 As we have already mentioned, synthetic nicotine is not derived from the tobacco plant, but it can be identical to natural nicotine.
 Synthetic nicotine can be 99%+ S-nicotine, or it can be racemic of S-nicotine and R-nicotine, usually in a 50-50 ratio.

-Synthetic Nicotine vs Nicotine: Key Differences
+Synthetic Nicotine and Nicotine: Key Differences

-Synthetic nicotine is synthesized using a chemical process in a lab, while natural nicotine is derived from tobacco leaf.
-But, whether it is manufactured artificially or extracted from the plant, nicotine molecules have the same chemical structure: C10H14N2
+Synthetic nicotine is synthesized using a chemical process in a lab, while nicotine is derived from tobacco leaf.
+But whether it’s manufactured artificially or extracted from the plant, nicotine molecules have the same chemical structure C10 H14 N2.

-The phrase “tobacco-free nicotine” (TFN) is trademarked by Next Generation Labs for its TFN products, but it is now generally used to refer to synthetic nicotine.
+The phrase “Tobacco-Free Nicotine” (TFN) is trademarked by Next Generation Labs for its TFN products, but it is now generally used to refer to synthetic nicotine.

 There are fears that processed tobacco-derived nicotine products may be marketed as “tobacco-free” because they don’t contain plant residues.
 Although there is virtually no difference between synthetic and natural nicotine products, they may fall under different regulations.